Disclosure – This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.

 By placing a fraud alert on your credit with one bureau, that bureau is legally required to inform the other two bureaus, so you only have to do this one time.
 You will need to input your personal information (name, address, contact information, Social Security number), but the process only takes about 90 seconds overall.
 Experian is the easiest credit bureau to file a fraud alert with because unlike TransUnion, you don’t need to create an account first, and unlike Equifax, you don’t need to worry about the security of your information as much.

-A fraud alert simply prevents new credit cards or loans being made in your name without your explicit approval first (you’ll be contacted to approve or reject the new line of credit).
+A fraud alert simply prevents new credit cards or loans from being made in your name without your explicit approval first (you’ll be contacted to approve or reject the new line of credit).
 If you later suspect you’ve become a victim of identity theft, you can alternatively freeze your credit report for 7 years (note: fraud alerts and credit freezes do not impact your credit score!).

 The same CompareCards survey above found that 78% of consumers have never put a freeze on their account.
 And, an astonishing 76% don’t plan on getting around to it anytime in the near future either.
 Baby boomers are the worst and most unlikely to use alerts.
-Over 46% of baby boomers having no alerts at all.
+Over 46% of baby boomers have no alerts at all.
 But, Millennials are much more likely to take advantage of alerts, with 74% using some form of alert.

 Beef Up Your Bank & Credit Card Security Settings